 Ultimately, giving your child The Edge is about more than future success — it’s about equipping them to not only adapt to the world they will inherit, but to have the confidence to shape it.

-As tweens begin to define themselves, they sharpen critical thinking, build resilience, and practise ethical decision-making.
-They deepen their understanding of how the brain works, strengthen collaborative problem-solving, and learn to evaluate information and digital tools, including AI.
-Metacognitive skills become more central at this stage: reflecting on how they think and learn, recognising biases, and understanding the impact of their choices on themselves and others.
+As teens begin to define themselves, they sharpen critical thinking, workshop ethical decision-making, and build resilience.
+They deepen their understanding of how the brain works, strengthen collaborative problem-solving, and learn to evaluate information and select and apply AI tools as learning partners rather than shortcuts.

-Civics and general knowledge are layered in, helping tweens connect individual rights and responsibilities to social and global contexts.
-Higher-order thinking exercises combine with these elements to build the beginnings of a critical analytical lens: the ability to step back, question assumptions, weigh evidence, and make thoughtful, well-reasoned choices.
+At this stage, metacognitive skills take centre stage: reflecting on how they think and learn, recognising biases, and understanding the impact of their choices on themselves and others.
+Civics and general knowledge are layered in, connecting individual rights and responsibilities to broader social and global contexts.
+Higher-order thinking exercises combine with these elements to grow the beginnings of a critical-analytical lens providing the ability to step back, question assumptions, weigh evidence, and make thoughtful, well-reasoned choices.